-prioritizing the actions according to the needs of the company, in order to face, in time, all the requests.
-Thus, we can start with the reassessment of risks in the company, we continue with the establishment of employees who can work remotely, the establishment of activities to be carried out in shifts, then the management of sick employees, the transmission of lessons, good practices for the future.
-Throughout the implementation of this policy it is necessary a good information of the employees and their involvement in all activities.
+Prioritization of these actions according to the company’s needs to address all requests in due time.
+Among the actions listed in the previous bullet point, a company can start by reassessing its risks, followed, in sequence, by establishing which employees can work remotely, identifying activities to be carried out in shifts, managing sick employees, and transmitting lessons and good practices for the future.
+Throughout the implementation of this policy, it is necessary to provide good information to employees and involve them in all activities.

-establishing those responsible for implementation, both among managers at all hierarchical levels of the company, and among workers, depending on the complexity of the activity.
-For example, for the remote work of employees, the manager who leads the department in which those employees work is responsible.
+Identification of the parties who are responsible for implementation among managers at all of the company’s hierarchical levels and workers, depending on the activity’s complexity.
+For example, the manager who leads a department is responsible for remote work among that department’s employees.

-deadlines are set according to the complexity, necessity and periodicity of the activities.
-For example, long-distance work can be undertaken until any danger regarding COVID-19 is removed, as well as shift work.
+Establishment of deadlines according to the complexity, necessity, and periodicity of each activity.
+For example, long-distance work and shift work can be undertaken until any danger related to COVID-19 is eliminated.

-the approval of the realized policy is necessary and is done by the management team of the company.
-Without this approval, the "Company policy to manage the infection of employees with COVID-19 at work" cannot be applied.
+Approval of the realized policy, which is necessary and is performed by the company’s management team.
+Without such approval, this policy cannot be implemented.

-the distribution of actions to employees, the establishment of their tasks, is the last step before the effective implementation of this policy.
-Basically, at this stage, the responsibilities are established, among the employees, to apply the provisions established in the “Company policy through which to manage the infection of employees with COVID-19 at work”.
-For example, the risk assessment in the company is performed by the workers designated for this purpose, the remote work is performed by employees whose trades can be performed without the physical presence in the company.
+Delegation of actions to employees to establish their tasks.
+This step is the last step before this policy can be effectively implemented and, at this stage, the responsibilities for applying the policy’s provisions are essentially established among the employees.
+For example, the company’s risk assessment is performed by the workers who are designated for this purpose, and remote work is performed by employees whose tasks can be performed without their physical presence at the company.

-The company's policies are established at different hierarchical levels.
-Top management policies reflect the mission, purpose, business philosophy of the company.
-Policies developed for lower hierarchical levels are intended to put into practice policies developed for higher hierarchical levels, so they are more explicit, more concrete, more detailed, with limited areas of applicability and short time horizons to be put into practice [6].

-Another policy, important to develop and implement in the company, in the current context of the presence of COVID-19, and which helps the company to develop sustainably is “The company's policy of maintaining and increasing economic indicators: sales volume, turnover, profit , the number of employees, in the context of COVID -19 ”

-B. The company's policy of maintaining and increasing economic indicators: sales volume, turnover, profit, number of employees, in the context of COVID -19, for sustainable development
+B. Policy for maintaining and increasing economic indicators in the context of COVID -19

-Starting from the fact that in this period of crisis generated by COVID -19, the main problems faced by companies are: high production costs, high labor costs, lack of well-trained labor, lack of demand for goods and services on the market, the lack of transport infrastructure, the need for public investments, the unpredictability of the fiscal environment.
-We can thus signal the need to develop, approve and implement the "Policy of the company to maintain and increase economic indicators: sales volume, turnover, profit and number of employees, in the context of COVID -19".

-The composition of the policy is as follows - with the mention that it is a policy established at the level of top management of the company, and will be a more general policy, with a small degree of detail, and covering large areas of business:
+During the COVID -19 crisis, the main problems faced by companies are high production costs, high labor costs, a lack of well-trained labor, a lack of demand for goods and services in the market, a lack of transportation infrastructure, the need for public investments, and the unpredictability of the fiscal environment.
+These issues suggest the need to develop, approve, and implement a company policy for maintaining and increasing economic indicators, such as sales volume, turnover, profit, and the number of employees, in the context of COVID -19.
+This policy should be established at the level of a company’s top management and is a more general policy that includes less detail and covers large areas of business.
+Given this context, the composition of this policy is as follows: